Madak1/2DPASS-MOS/README.md

     └── pc_dataset.py
 ```

-To train or test a 2DPASS-MOS network with multiple frame, you can run the training with 2 additional argument:
+To train or test a 2DPASS-MOS network with multiple frames, you can run the training with 2 additional arguments:

-- frame_num: How many frame will use (if 1 then use the original one scan version)
+- frame_num: How many frames will you use (if 1 then use the original one scan version)
-- sparse_odd: In case of multiple frame, can select sparse mode (T - Odd, F - Even)
+- sparse_odd: In case of multiple frames, can select sparse mode (T - Odd, F - Even)

 ```shell script
 python main.py --log_dir 2DPASS-MOS_semkitti --config config/2DPASS-semantickitti-mos.yaml --gpu 0 --frame_num 2 --sparse_odd